belkiso/fta-dataplatform/azure-sql-database/articles/1-create-sample-azure-sqldb.md

 ![Screenshot](media/1-create-sample-azure-sqldb/sqldb-create-new-server.png)

 After a few minutes the logical server and sample database will be created.
-Once created you will be able to ater settings for the database or open the firewall to allow exteral connection - such as SQL Server Management Studio.
+Once created you will be able to alter settings for the database or open the firewall to allow external connection - such as SQL Server Management Studio.